pydongery/blog/_posts/2025-03-14-ExpansionTricks.md

 Returning a value is a little more involved.

-We already know that sooner or later a `F::operator()` specialization will return something other than a `void`.
+We already know that sooner or later a `F::operator()` specialization will return something other than a `void`, so we can prepare an object of this type to be returned later.
 To avoid a default-constructibility requirement on the return type, the return object can be wrapped in a union.
 Note however that this will imply that the return type must be copy-constructible.

 This issue can also be worked around, but the primary point here is to see just how much code is required to _roughly_ emulate expansion statements.